maths/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 * Go into the STACK settings and set the Platform to 'Linux (Optimised)'.
 * You should be able to leave Maxima command blank.
-* Click Save changes at the bottom of the settings page.
+* Click save changes at the bottom of the settings page.
 * Visit the healthcheck page, and clear the cache (if applicable), to make sure everything is still working.

 ### Other Lisps ###